comparison between thermal images with and without shutterless function

 In shutterless mode, the algorithm compensates for any change of the detector temperature without user intervention.
 Optionally, additional 1-point NUC with the help of an external mechanical shutter (in front of the lens) can be used to further improve the image quality and reduce the use of the shutter (thus improving reliability and decreasing power usage).

-All our LWIR thermal cameras, wether with processing on the host controller (thermal modules) or with on-board processing (engine cores), are able to store a number of shutterless calibrations (up to 8 depending on the models).
+All our LWIR thermal cameras, whether with processing on the host controller (thermal modules) or with on-board processing (engine cores), are able to store a number of shutterless calibrations (up to 8 depending on the models).

 Scroll to Top